caprica/vlcsharp/README.md

 that hides a lot of the complexities of working with libvlc.

-The aim of this project is to port the existing [vlcj](http://caprica.github.com/vlcj "vlcj at github") to platform independent C#, implementing as many vlcj features as possible, and supporting as many platforms as possible.
+The aim of this project is to port the existing [vlcj](http://caprica.github.com/vlcj "vlcj at github") project to platform independent C#, implementing as many vlcj features as possible, and  supporting as many platforms as possible.

 Since this project is, initially at least, a straight port from vlcj there may be some inherent Java-esque traits in the implementation rather than a best-practices